Woo Chul (Woochul) Shin

 South Korea

-* Developed an Kubernetes-based ML platform for AI model training and inference.
+* Developed an Kubernetes-based machine learning platform for AI model training and inference.

 Software Engineer, Kakao Brain (Aug.
 2022 -- May.
 2024)